scala-ide/scala-ide.github.com/blog/_posts/2014-04-21-release-notes-3.0.4.md

 * Scala Worksheet 0.2.3
 * Scala Search 0.2.2

-As more plugin writers update their releases to 3.0.4, their plugins will appear in the update site.
+The other usual plugins will appear in the update site soon.

 ## Installing